ReDI-School/intermediate-java/oop-1-class-constructor/index.md

 would not be able to tell them apart.
 Doing so causes a compile-time error.

 You don't have to provide any constructors for your class, but you must be careful when doing this.
 The compiler automatically provides a no-argument, default constructor for any class without constructors.
-This default constructor will call the no-argument constructor of the superclass.
-In this situation, the compiler will complain if the superclass doesn't have a no-argument constructor so you must verify that it does.
-If your class has no explicit superclass, then it has an implicit superclass of Object, which does have a no-argument constructor.

-You can use a superclass constructor yourself.
-The MountainBike class at the beginning of this lesson did just that.
-This will be discussed later, in the lesson on interfaces and inheritance.

-You can use access modifiers in a constructor's declaration to control which other classes can call the constructor.

 You may have noticed that the `Bicycle` class does not contain a main method.
 That's because it's not a complete application; it's just the blueprint for bicycles that might be used in an application.
 The responsibility of creating